tejuscs/ADBD-Labs/connect ATPD from OEM.md

     The credentials zip file contains the encryption wallet, Java keystore and other relevant files to make a secure TLS 1.2 connection to your database from client applications.
 Store this file in a secure location.

-## STEP 4: Add Autonomous Transaction Processing Database dedicated as Target in OEM
+## STEP 4: Add Autonomous AI Transaction Processing Database dedicated as Target in OEM

 - Click "Setup" and select "Add Target" and click on "Add Targets Manually".
     ![](./images/atpd1.png " ")